England win series in NZ for first time

 Last updated on .From the section Netball

-England claimed a first ever series win in New Zealand after a final-quarter fightback helped them beat the world champions 49-45 in Christchurch.
+England claimed a first ever series win in New Zealand as a final-quarter fightback saw them beat the world champions 49-45 in Christchurch.

 After a tight start, the Silver Ferns opened up a 10-goal lead at half-time.